JoeyStanley/real/cv.md

 ## Research Assistantships

-Complex Systems and the Humanities Research Assistant in support of the [Linguistic Atlas Project](http://www.lap.uga.edu) and the Willson Center Digital Humanities Lab ([DigiLab](http://digi.uga.edu/digilab/)) under the direction of [Dr. William Kretzschmar]([William A. Kretzschmar, Jr.](https://www.english.uga.edu/directory/495/detail)).
-2016--2017.
+Complex Systems and the Humanities Research Assistant in support of the [Linguistic Atlas Project](http://www.lap.uga.edu) and the Willson Center Digital Humanities Lab ([DigiLab](http://digi.uga.edu/digilab/)) under the direction of [Dr. William Kretzschmar]([William A. Kretzschmar, Jr.](https://www.english.uga.edu/directory/495/detail)) and [Emily McGinn](https://emilymcginn.com).
+2016--2019.

 Graduate Research Assistant for Dr. [Chad Howe](https://faculty.franklin.uga.edu/chowe/), Associate Professor in the Department of Romance Languages at the University of Georgia.
 2016.